massoncheg/forgejo-docs/user/repo-permissions.md

 - External Wiki: access to external wiki.
 - External Issues: access to the external issue tracker.

 A team can be given the permission to create new repositories.
-When a member of such team creates a new repository, they will get administrator access to the repository.
+When a member of such team creates a new repository, he/she will get administrator access to the repository.